 Potential benefits of sweet potatoes for dogs include protection of eye health, healthier skin and coat, healthy growth patterns, improved digestive health, improved heart health, reduced risk of degenerative disease, improved immune health, healthy thyroid function, healthy nerve conduction, protection against signs of aging, and protection against cancer.

-The more you know: Sweet potatoes come in various colors and each variety offers specific health benefits.
-The purple sweet potato contains more anthocyanin (an antioxidant), white sweet potato is more calorie dense and best for undernourished dogs, and orange sweet potato is richer in beta-carotene and better for your dog’s eye health.
+The more you know: Sweet potatoes come in various colors, and each variety offers specific health benefits.
+The purple sweet potato contains more anthocyanin (an antioxidant), the white sweet potato is more calorie-dense and best for undernourished dogs, and the orange sweet potato is richer in beta-carotene and better for your dog’s eye health.

 RECIPE: Sweet Potato Dog Biscuits

 Cleaned and hulled strawberries make a great treat for your dog when given in safe and moderate amounts.
-Too many strawberries for dogs can cause digestive upset.
+Too many strawberries can cause digestive upset in dogs.
 When giving your dog strawberries, be sure to cut them into smaller pieces to avoid choking and to make them easier to eat.

 Some of the benefits of giving your dog fresh strawberries include improved immune system functioning, better eye health, reduced inflammation throughout the body, protection against cancer, improved cognitive function, reduced risk of arthritis, maintenance of normal blood pressure, and a healthier nervous system.

-The more you know: The high levels of nitrate in strawberries make them a great pre-exercise snack because it increases blood flow and oxygen delivery to your dog’s muscles, just as it does for humans.
+The more you know: The high levels of nitrate in strawberries make them a great pre-exercise snack because they increase blood flow and oxygen delivery to your dog’s muscles, just as they do for humans.

 The flesh of the banana can be given to your dog in moderation, but the banana peel should always be removed.
 Due to the high sugar content of bananas and their ability to cause constipation, however, bananas should only be given to your pup in smaller quantities and on rare occasions.